leandromineti/ml-feynman-experience/README.md

 ### Contributions

-If you spot a mistake or terrible omission, please feel free to create a new issue.
+If you spot a mistake or omission, please feel free to create a new issue.

 ### References